Sakshipaw01/Sakshipaw01/README.md

 Project Manager
 ------------------

-Motivated Software Developer with a strong foundation in HTML, CSS, JavaScript, and Python.
-Recently graduated and passionate about learning new technologies, including React and Node.js.
-Eager to contribute fresh ideas and collaborate in a dynamic development team to deliver impactful solutions.
+IT Project Manager with a strong technical foundation in HTML, CSS, JavaScript, Python, Nuxt.js, and TypeScript.
+Skilled in coordinating cross-functional teams, managing timelines, and ensuring smooth project delivery.
+Passionate about leveraging both technical expertise and leadership to drive successful outcomes, with a growing focus on emerging technologies

 * 🌍  I'm based in Delhi
 * 🖥️  See my portfolio at [MyPortfolio](http://sakshipaw01.github.io/Portfolio/)